Welcome to Sanctuary

 Over the last ten years she has worked with federal agencies, universities, and Tribal communities in North America and abroad on projects that provide support for environmental and cultural protection, and racial equality and equity.

 In 2023, she decided to officially become a certified yoga teacher.
 It was through her Yoga Teacher Training that she was reminded that the practice of yoga is to provide liberation for all.
-Something she have spent years fighting for.
+Something she has spent years fighting for.
 It was Krisnamacharya that said, “if you can breathe you can do yoga.”
 Yoga should be accessible for EVERYONE no matter your background.
-We we need these lessons (or reminders) more than ever.
+We need these lessons (or reminders) more than ever.

 Cedar & Sage Newsletter